giellatekno/oahpa/sms/00_readme.txt

 Documentation for smsoahpa at http://victorio.uit.no/cgi-bin/wiki/index.php/Smsoahpa (to be written)

 =====
-Notes on the current Oahpa user interface
+Notes on the CURRENT Oahpa user interface
 =====
 Book menue
 ==> includes only "all", but in the current version we have already two "books", hence: